variablecolor/sdk/docs/android-quickstart.md

 ```
 As seen in the above example, filters are key-value pairs typically created using the SearchFilter class.

-This is typically done by fetching all available filters and then allowing the user to select some combination of these filters.
+This is achieved by fetching all available filters and then allowing the user to select some combination of these filters.
 This is shown in the demo app (see SearchFilterSelectionFragment.java).

-Availble filters can be fetched using the SearchFilterSet class.
+Available filters can be fetched using the SearchFilterSet class.

 ```java
 OnSearchFilterFetchListener listener = new OnSearchFilterFetchListener() {